GeoscienceAustralia/galileoQC/docs/source/tutorials/tutorials.md

 This section provides links to the tutorial notebooks (in Jupyter-lab format).

-You can download any, or all, of the Jupyterlab notebooks from github and run them yourself once you have AirGravQC installed and running.
+You can download any, or all, of the Jupyterlab notebooks from github and run them yourself once you have __pe*ga*susQC__ installed and running.

 ## Data Acknowledgements

-The tutorials use field data from airborne gravity surveys to demonstrate the use of AirGravQC on real data.
+The tutorials use field data from airborne gravity surveys to demonstrate the use of __pe*ga*susQC__ on real data.
 Permission to use field data has been kindly given by:

 	Stephan Sander (Co-President, Sander Geophysics),
 	Chris van Galder (Chief Geophysicist, Xcalibur Smart Mapping), and